 Living with tinnitus

-Unfortunately, tinnitus cannot be cured.
-But if you think you have tinnitus you can read more about how to live with tinnitus.
+Unfortunately, tinnitus cannot be cured and there is currently no treatment.
+But if you think you have tinnitus you can get more information about how to live with tinnitus.

 Both tinnitus and hearing loss